ArturAbdullin/binary-heap/README.md

 ## About
 This repo is for studying binary heaps.

-## MinHeap
+## Heaps
-The `MinHeap` class implements a basic min-heap data structure.
-It uses a `one-based indexed array` as a data container.
+The `MaxHeap` and `MinHeap` classes implement a basic heap data structure.
+They use a `one-based indexed array` as a data container.

 ### Constructor
 A constructor requires the maximum number of elements in a heap.